-78. In assessing the risk that countries and territories may present a higher risk, objective data published by the IMF, FATF, World Bank and the [Egmont Group of Financial Intelligence Units](#) will be relevant, as will objective information published by national governments (such as the World Factbook published by the US Central Intelligence Agency) and other reliable and independent sources, such as those referred to in Section 3.3.4.1 of this Handbook.
+66. In assessing the risk that countries and territories may present a higher risk, objective data published by the IMF, FATF, World Bank and the Egmont Group of Financial Intelligence Units will be relevant, as will objective information published by national governments (such as the World Factbook published by the US Central Intelligence Agency) and other reliable and independent sources, such as those referred to in Section 3.3.4.1 above.
 Often, this information may be accessed through country or territory profiles provided on electronic subscription databases and on the internet.
-Some profiles, such as those available through [KnowYourCountry](#), are free to use.
+Some profiles, such as those available through KnowYourCountry, are free to use.

-79. Information on sanctions may be found on the [JFSC's website](#).
+67. Information on sanctions may be found on the JFSC's website.

-80. [Appendix D2](#) of this Handbook lists several countries, territories and areas that are identified by reliable and independent external sources as presenting a higher risk.
-When assessing country risk for AML/CFT/CPF purposes, in addition to considering the particular features of a customer, it will be relevant to take account of the number of occasions that a particular country, territory or area is listed for different reasons.
+68. Appendix D2 of the AML/CFT Handbook lists a number of countries and territories that are identified by reliable and independent external sources as presenting a higher risk.
+When assessing country risk for AML/CFT purposes, in addition to considering the particular features of a customer, it will be relevant to take account of the number of occasions that a particular country or territory is listed for different reasons.